gajus/eslint-plugin-jsdoc/README.md

 Set this to an array of strings representing the AST context where you wish the rule to be applied (e.g., `ClassDeclaration` for ES6 classes).
 Overrides the default contexts (see below).
+Set to `"any"` if you want the rule to apply to any jsdoc block throughout your files.

 |||
 |---|---|